php-fig/fig-standards/proposed/http-message.md

     public function getParsedBody();

     /**
-     * Create a new instance with the specified body parameters.
+     * Return an instance with the specified body parameters.
      *
      * These MAY be injected during instantiation.
      *